hashicorp/nomad-driver-podman/README.md

 A typical example is a network server and a metric exporter or log shipping sidecar.
 The metric exporter needs access to i.E. a private monitoring Port which should not be exposed the the network and thus is usually bound to localhost.

 The repository includes three different examples jobs for such a setup.
 All of them will start a [nats](https://nats.io/) server and a [prometheus-nats-exporter](https://github.com/nats-io/prometheus-nats-exporter) using different approaches.
+For a minimal, fully documented version of this sidecar pattern, see [examples/jobs/05-sidecar-network](examples/jobs/05-sidecar-network/).

 You can use `curl` to proof that the job is working correctly and that you can get prometheus metrics: